Drill Results Map — Utah

 Key minerals: copper, gold, silver, molybdenum, coal, potash.
 Notable deposits: Bingham Canyon, Copperton, Park City, Mercur.
 Mining districts: Bingham Canyon, Oquirrh Mountains, Park City, San Juan.

-The Utah Division of Oil, Gas and Mining administers mineral rights in Utah.
-Claim data is accessible through BLM LR2000.
+The Bureau of Land Management (BLM) administers mineral rights in Utah.
+Claim data is accessible through BLM MLRS (Mineral & Land Records System).

 How to Create a Drill Results Map for Utah